jw56578/pp2/pp2/README.md

 * cannot get ssl http request to work through httpclient, it worked fine on android but then it didn't', i have coded it to ignore ssl , not sure if this will affect something
 * the returned message of logging in is ackward, success is always true, the only way to tell if its a problem is if error has a value
+* when you close app and go back to it, it goes to the login screen